frostmark/carrierwave-cloudflare/README.md

 end
 ```

-Use `cdn_transform` for define Cloudflare's version (this means that now the file will not be stored on the, but will be transformed on the cloudflare side)
+Use `cdn_transform` for define Cloudflare's version (this means that now the file will not be stored on a server, but will be transformed on the cloudflare side)

 ```ruby
 class AvatarUploader < BaseUploader